ICAMS/TensorPotential/README.md

 # TensorPotential

-`Tensorpotentil` is a TensorFlow based tool for development, fitting ML interatomic potentials from electronic structure calculations data and perform computations using these potentials.
+`Tensorpotential` is a TensorFlow based tool for development, fitting ML interatomic potentials from electronic structure calculations data and perform computations using these potentials.
 Documentation is coming soon<sup>TM</sup> ...

 ## Potentials